-The 15 recipients of the 2021 Amplify Scholarship have attended KIPP schools in eleven communities including: Baltimore, Arkansas, New York City, Texas, Nashville, Massachusetts, Philadelphia, Kansas City, St. Louis, Southern California, and the Bay area.
+The 15 recipients of the 2022 Amplify Scholarship have attended KIPP schools in nine communities including Colorado, Massachusetts, Northern California, New York City, Texas, Washington DC, Columbus, Philadelphia, and Southern California.
 All of the recipients are students of color and many will be the first in their families to attend college.
 Any student who attended a KIPP school for either middle or high school and had above a 3.0 GPA was eligible to apply for the Amplify Scholarship.

-KIPP, the Knowledge Is Power Program, is a national network of 255 public charter schools dedicated to preparing students in educationally underserved communities for success in college and life.
+KIPP, the Knowledge Is Power Program, is a national network of 270 public charter schools that are dedicated to preparing students in educationally underserved communities for success in college and life.
 KIPP schools are part of the free public school system and enrollment is open to all students.
-Started in 1994 as a middle school program, KIPP has since expanded to enroll over 112,000 students in all grades from PreK through high school.
-Nationwide, KIPP students complete their bachelor’s degree at a rate of 35 percent, comparable to the national average for all students and approximately three times higher than the average for students from low-income families.
+Started in 1994 as a middle school program, KIPP has since expanded to enroll students in all grades from pre-K through high school.

-iMentor builds mentoring relationships that empower first-generation students to graduate high school, succeed in college, and achieve their ambitions. iMentor was founded in 1999 by John Griffin, Richard Buery and Matt Klein.
-Launched with just 49 students in a single school in the South Bronx, iMentor has served nearly 38,000 students since its founding in 1999 through direct-service programs in Baltimore, the Bay Area, Chicago, and New York City, and through partnerships with local non-profit organizations that implement the iMentor model in communities across the country.
+iMentor builds mentoring relationships that empower first-generation students to graduate high school, succeed in college and career, and achieve their ambitions. iMentor was founded in 1999 by John Griffin, Richard Buery and Matt Klein.
+Launched with just 49 students in a single school in the South Bronx, iMentor has served nearly 40,000 students since its founding in 1999 through direct-service programs in Baltimore, the Bay Area, Chicago, and New York City, and through partnerships with local non-profit organizations that implement the iMentor model in communities across the country.